Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 2. What Are the Liability Limits of a Third-Party Security Depositor in South Korea?

 The most important legal principle in this case is the liability limit of a non-recourse mortgagor (물상보증인) under South Korean law.
-When Company A deposited the enforcement-stay security on behalf of Church E, it acquired the status of a non-recourse mortgagor — and that status strictly caps its exposure.
+When X deposited the enforcement-stay security on behalf of A, X acquired the status of a non-recourse mortgagor — and that status strictly caps X’s exposure.

 Background of the Case